khushi-411/minimal-mistakes/_pages/home.md

 I'm having keen interest about *Computer Vision*.
 I love to process images.
 I also have some basic grip about *Machine Learning*, *Deep Learning* and *Data Science*.

-Apart from these, I love to *Draw sketches* and make *Crafts* in my part timr
+Apart from these, I love to *Draw sketches* and make *Crafts* in my part time.

 Any kind of discussions related to the above topics are most welcome in my [Mail box](https://khushiagrawal411@gmail.com) or [Linkedin](https://www.linkedin.com/in/khushi-agrawal-413511194)